How biomass gasification can help boost global green hydrogen production

 - Proven to be an effective hydrogen production method

 - Also comes with other benefits, such as reducing waste

 Here at EQTEC, we have developed several gasification facilities, with a 6MWe reference plant in Spain that converts biomass into pure syngas and we have more plants in the pipeline, which you can read about here.

-From this commercial scale experience and our extensive R&D – the universities of Lorraine, France, and Extremadura, Spain, have test facilities based on our advanced gasification technology – we have test results from over 50 different kinds of feedstocks, ranging from agricultural and forestry waste to municipal and industrial waste, biomass and plastics.
+From this commercial scale experience and our extensive R&D – the universities of Lorraine, France, and Extremadura, Spain, have test facilities based on our advanced gasification technology – we have test results from nearly 60 different kinds of feedstocks, ranging from agricultural and forestry waste to municipal and industrial waste, biomass and plastics.